villas-clarence/MobileDev-Clarence-Villas/README.md

 👋 Welcome to My Project!

+Hello I’m Clarence!🧸

-Hello!
-I’m Clarence F. Villas, a Diploma in Information Technology student at Polytechnic University of the Philippines, Taguig Campus.
+a Diploma in Information Technology student at Polytechnic University of the Philippines, Taguig Campus.

 This repository contains my academic projects, exercises, and explorations in programming.

-My goal is to apply what I learn in class to real-world scenarios, while continuously improving my technical and problem-solving skills.
+My goal is to apply what I learn in class to real-world scenarios.

 ✨ Feel free to explore my work and connect with me! ✨